andrewyur/andrewyur.github.io/README.md

 Current Agenda:

-- parallax for accent divs + background
-- fix image flickering when loading
-- animations for accent divs
+- switch to react-router for multiple pages
-- tons of hover effects
+- tons of hover effects (only on links, for now...)
 - change what picture is being displayed on each render, make pictures span a link to pictures page
 - make page format for blog post about projects
 - make picture gallery page for pictures i like